jakesandersx/jakesandersx/README.md

 ### About Me :

-I am a Computer Science / Web & Mobile App Development Student from the United States :us_outlying_islands:
+I am a Computer Science / Web & Mobile App Development Student from the United States

-- :seedling: Interested in Data Mining sports using Python.
+- :zap: I enjoy using python to data mine sports, specifically baseball

 - :zap: In my free time, I am into fitness and aviation.